Fairview to open new recreation complex, and you don’t have to be a resident to join

 “This facility shall serve as a testament to what individuals can accomplish when they work together,” he read.
 “The Rec provides a place where all people of all generations can enjoy fitness, fun and friendship.”

-What the quote doesn’t say is that Kupsky and other officials also see the center as a way to fill a 50-year void in Fairview Heights.
+What the quote doesn’t say is that Kupsky and other officials also see the complex as a way to fill a 50-year void in Fairview Heights.

 Founded in 1969, the city grew up around St. Clair Square mall, developing into a retail mecca that attracts shoppers from throughout the region, but it never had a “town square” or high school.